Kubilay Yilmaz

-Kubilay Türk Yilmaz (born 9 July 1996) is an Austrian professional footballer of Turkish origin who plays as a forward for SK Vorwärts Steyr of the Austrian Second League.
+Kubilay Türk Yilmaz (born 9 July 1996) is an Austrian professional footballer of Turkish origin who plays as a forward for Turkish TFF Second League club 24 Erzincanspor.

 Club career

 Early career

 As a youth player, he joined the youth academy of Rapid Wien.

 Spartak Trnava

 Yilmaz was signed by Spartak Trnava in January 2017.
 He made his professional Slovak league debut for Trnava against Zemplín Michalovce on 21 February 2017.

 Personal life

 He was born in Turkey.
 His family moved to Vienna shortly after his birth.
 Yilmaz is a native speaker of Turkish and German and speaks Czech, Slovak and English fluently.